-Each time you wish to submit, submit your files using $\sim st10/328$ submit on nrs-projects, with a homework number of 4.
+Each time you wish to submit files for Problems 3 onward, submit your files using ~st10/328submit on nrs-projects, with a homework number of 4.

 Important note: It is quite likely that your PL/SQL files will be in a different directory than your HTML files.
 That's fine, and preferable!